 What happens after a trabeculectomy?

-Ask your eye healthcare provider about what you should expect after your surgery.
 In most cases, you will be able to go home the same day.
 Plan to have someone drive you home after the procedure.
 The area around your eye may be a little sore — you may be able to take over-the-counter pain medicines as directed by your care team.